argyakrivos/common-config.scala/README.md

 ## Overview

-The configuration is loaded from the system properties , `application.conf` and `reference.conf` in the usual way using the [Typesafe Config library](https://github.com/typesafehub/config).
+The configuration is loaded from the system properties, `application.conf` and `reference.conf` in the usual way using the [Typesafe Config library](https://github.com/typesafehub/config).
 However, if there is an environment variable `CONFIG_URL` defined then config will also be loaded from this and override any local settings _except_ those specified in the system properties.
 In other words, the order of precedence for config settings is:

  - System properties (e.g. `java -Dmyapp.foo.bar=10`)
  - The configuration at `CONFIG_URL`